 And then I drank some more coffee.
 And some more.
 Finally, I fell in love.
-This love turned to obsession, and I dove into everything coffee; how it's made, where it came from and what makes good coffee good and bad coffee bad.
-I purchased expensive brew equipment that I didn’t know how to use.
+This love turned to obsession, and I dove into everything about coffee; how it's made, where it came from, and what makes good and lousy coffee terrible.
+I purchased expensive brew equipment that I didn't know how to use.
 I went on the hunt for the highest quality beans I could find.

 As I look back, I trace my path in life to my love affair with the humble bean.
-And I'm excited to find out where else this little seed of a fruit will take me into the future.
+And I'm excited to find out where else this tiny seed of fruit will take me into the future.

 At Wild Foods, we are passionate about many food ingredients, not just coffee.
 Of course, coffee always seems to be smack dab in the middle.

 To say the least, coffee is a big deal to us.

 And that's why I felt it was time to write an epic guide on coffee.